From Packets to Pictures: Network Visualizations for DFIR

 In DFIR, this matters because raw packet lists are too flat.
 A compromised workstation might generate DNS lookups, TLS sessions, Kerberos traffic, SMB authentication, and outbound transfers in the same five-minute window.
 Looking at those packets one by one hides the shape of the event.
 A good visualization exposes that shape without replacing packet-level validation.

-This article covers seven visualizations that are worth using during PCAP analysis.
+This article covers four visualizations available in A-Packets that are worth using during PCAP analysis.
 For each one, the important question is the same: what does the suspicious pattern look like in the actual capture?

 TL;DR